"Oh, that's the spot, Doc!"

 Trigger points are spots of sensitivity in a muscle.
 Trigger point therapy involves applied pressure to these sore, sensitive spots in order to alleviate their pain and dysfunction as well as pain in other parts of the body.
 Sometimes massage and trigger point therapy are applied together.
 Theoretically, active trigger points cause muscle pain which passes pain and tenderness to other parts of the body when pressed.
 Latent trigger points are those that don't have pain unless pressed, but they are thought to cause joint stiffness and decreased ranges of motion as we age.

-By including trigger point therapy, the doctor or therapist puts pressure on these painful points to ease the muscle and tissues affected.
-Even as the application of pressure on a trigger point might cause your pain to become more noticeable, it has the strange effect of feeling good at the same time.
+By incorporating trigger point therapy, the doctor or therapist puts pressure on these painful points to relax the muscle and tissues affected.
+Even as the application of pressure on a trigger point may cause your pain to become more noticeable, it has the strange effect of feeling good at the same time.
 You will discover that trigger point therapy in connection with your chiropractic Cox Technic treatment does wonders to move you toward pain relief.

 Spinal Care Clinic offers trigger point therapy to maximize your healing.
 Ask Spinal Care Clinic for more information.